Pathways of Study

 CareerOneStop and O*NET are supported by the Employment and Training Administration of the U.S. Department of Labor.
 O*NET is the nation’s primary source of information on the multiple types of competencies needed by employers of hundreds of careers.
 CareerOneStop uses O*NET and incorporates the information on career-specific competencies through partnerships with academic and technical subject matter experts.

 Read more about the need for CtCC SmartPathways and how they work.

 One example of CtCC in action has been our work with Odessa College, Ector County Independent School District, and Texas Tech University working as partners with IEBC to strengthen their health careers pathways of study.

-The Odessa College coordinator of the project stated that this was the first time the college faculty sat down with the K-12 faculty to discuss each faculty’s essential role in identifying the learning outcomes (competencies) through the entire pathway.
-Among the most valuable realizations that resulted from this partnership was a need to bridge the language gap between employers and professional practitioners on the one hand and academic faculty on the other.
+The Odessa College coordinator of the project stated that this was the first time the college faculty sat down with the K-12 faculty to discuss each faculty’s essential role in identifying the learning outcomes (competencies).